sebadorn/everything-viewer/README.md

 * Text
 	* With syntax highlighting for selected languages
 * Video – *if the browser supports the format*
+* ZIP
+	* Show a list of the directory structure and files

 ## Libraries